brandnewpeterson/HQ_AndroidTest1/README.md

 *Maintanability*

-I used fragments to keep things modular -- just use the back button to return to the ListView.
+I used fragments to keep things modular -- just use the back button to return to the ListView from each WebView.
 The DownloadHelper class became a bit of a catchall, but helped keep things less cluttered in the main classes.

 *Life Cycle Flow*